sameedmohsin28/Catalogue-of-my-things/README.md

 ### Prerequisites

-In order to run this project you need:
+In order to run this project you need to
 <a href="https://www.ruby-lang.org/en/documentation/installation/">Install Ruby</a>

 ### Setup